cypso05/salaryCalculator/README.md

 Validate user input before passing to calculation functions.
 This improves security and robustness against bad data.

-Use more semantic HTML tags like

-, instead of generic
-and .
-This improves accessibility and readability.
 Extract the salary calculation logic into a separate function.
 Keeps the view code clean and makes it easier to reuse/test that logic.

 Add type annotations for function arguments and returns.
 This documents intent and enables type checking for robustness.